Hackverse-2025/Thunderbolt/README.md

-# 📄 **Research Paper Matching Tool**
+# 📄 **ResearchReach: A Researc Email writer**

-This project is a web-based tool designed to match research papers to a candidate's resume using **Sentence-BERT (SBERT)** and cosine similarity.
-The tool helps identify the most relevant research paper based on the candidate’s skills and projects.
+This project is a web-based tool that matches research papers to a candidate’s resume by utilizing Sentence-BERT (SBERT) and cosine similarity.
+The tool analyzes the candidate's skills, experience, and projects, then identifies the most relevant research papers based on the alignment between the resume and research paper content.
+By leveraging advanced natural language processing techniques, it enhances the process of finding research papers that best match a candidate’s qualifications, making the search more efficient and accurate.
 ---

 ## 🚀 **Introduction**